fsematerial/FSE-supplementary-material/README.md

-Logistic_regression_results.pptx recorded detailed results of Table 8-10 in Section 5.2.
+Logistic_regression_results.pptx recorded parameter of logistic regression and detailed results of Table 8-10 in Section 5.2.

-Score.pptx recorded manual verification results of detection of similar projects in Section 5.1.
+Score.pptx recorded manual verification process and results of detection of similar projects in Section 5.1.

 statistical results.pptx recorded Demographic Information of 19 Factor Indicators in Section 5.1.

-validate_percentage_cut.xlsx recorded results of spliting the sample using different threshold in footnote 5.
+success_cutoff.xlsx recorded results of spliting the sample using different threshold in footnote 5.

+success_cutoff.ppt recorded reasons for choosing 4% as threshold of successful projects